nithyaramakrishnan/data-shield/README.md

 3. To be sure that the script is running properly, check the logs in the `transationlogs` folder.
 The timestamp and size of the log files will indicate which files are being built.
 4. Once the builds finish, open your log files and scroll to the bottom.
 You should see a message that says **Build successful**.
 If your build has failed, check the log to fix any issues and run the build again.
 5. Verify in Github that all of the files have been updated.
-6. Request a push to production to complete the process.
+6. Request a production NLV build to complete the process.